iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 Why are so many of the patterns paper pieced?
 Do you allow any other style?

 • While this is not quite as true as it used to be, it's still a valid question.
-Fandom In Stitches grew from a group of designers that met on a Livejournal group called Harry Potter Paper Piecing, which is the long and short answer as to why many of our patterns are paper pieced.
+Fandom In Stitches grew from a group of designers that met on a Livejournal group called Harry Potter Paper Piecing.

-• Due to legal reasons, we don't currently accept machine embroidery.
+• Due to legal reasons, we don't accept or share machine embroidery.
 Because machine embroidery files can be easily reproduced, it's a legal grey area.
 The legal advice we've received indicates it's best to avoid sharing digital designs.

 • Read more about being an FiS Designer.